 The goal of HEOP and Friends is to offer a space for HEOP students to connect, enjoy and have fun with fellow students and peers at St. Thomas Aquinas College.
 This club offers a space for HEOP students to connect with each other and various student groups.
-The club will aims to welcome, support and guide HEOP students to join the St. Thomas Aquinas community.
+The club aims to welcome, support, and guide HEOP students to join the St. Thomas Aquinas community.

 International Student Organization (ISO)